 Tracing back to 1699, Mardi Gras, or “Fat Tuesday,” is the last day of the Carnival season.
 It refers to grand feasts held before the fasting and prayer season of Lent, in the 40 days leading to Easter Sunday.
-This guide contains some of the noteable events happening in celebration.
-Be check to check with your personal favorite resturant and bars for what they’re doing.
+This guide contains some of the notable events happening in celebration.
+Be check to check with your personal favorite restaurant and bars for what they’re doing.

 Rain or shine, the Norman Mardi Gras Parade has been going for over 20 years.
-The 23rd Annual Norman Mardi Gras Parade will be on Saturday, February 25, 2017 in Downtown Norman from 7-9 pm.
+The Annual Norman Mardi Gras Parade will be on Saturday, February 10, 2018 in Downtown Norman from 7-9 pm.
 It is Norman’s only night parade and Oklahoma’s original mardi gras parade.
-The 2017 theme is “Light It Up!”
+The 2018 theme is “CARNIVAAAAHL!”
 The parade is family friendly and bands are highly encouraged to participate!
 The event will roll in cold weather and is still expected to have over 4,000 spectators downtown to enjoy the fun.

 The parade runs in circles.
 It starts from Jones at Main, East to Crawford, Commanche, then Jones and circles twice.
 For more information visit normanmardigrasparade.com

-Join SixTwelve Saturday, February 18, 2017 for fun, food provided by Picasso’s, live Zydeco music by the great Chubby Carrier and the Bayou Swamp Band, art, and a whole lot of dancing!
+Join SixTwelve from 8-11pm for fun, food provided by Picasso’s, live music by the great New Breed Brass Band, art, and a whole lot of dancing!
 White-tie is optional, and masks (and beads!) are strongly encouraged.
-If you’re lacking a mask collection, you can also create a mask at the event.

 For more information, tickets, and to vote for King and Queen, visit the 612 Mardi Gras Ball.